mikhaill/mikhaill.github.io/1_Introduction.md

 **Have a clear decision on if you’re going to be a premium product in the marketplace or not.**  A premium product may require a sales team, which means additional hiring, costs, commission, etc. A premium product also comes with certain assumptions about account managers, phone support, etc. This isn’t to discourage you from pricing at a premium, just be aware of the implications.

-Pricing before the product is launched is more art then science.
-There are more unknown values in your equiation than known numbers.
+Pricing before the product is launched is more art than science.
+There are more unknown values in your equation than known numbers.
 The goal of here is to at least point you in the right direction and avoid a major mistake.